-This course combines extensive field exploration, teaching in nature, some lecture and laboratory formats.
-Because of COVID-19, we practice social distancing and wear masks.
-Most of our time will be outdoors at the many field sites that we will visit, with weekly lab session for microscopy and study (with an emphasis on safety).
+This course combines extensive field exploration, teaching in nature, some lecture and laboratory work.
+Some independent research outside of the scheduled class time is required to study the specimens you will collect.
+Based on prevailing COVID-19 conditions, we will practice social distancing and may wear masks, as indicated.
+Most of our time will be outdoors at the many field sites that we will visit, with weekly lab session for microscopy and study.
 Expectations: Read the assigned book sections prior to class, attend and participate in lecture, participate in field trips, and be engaged in the laboratory.
+Independent work in the laboratory will be needed to analyze specimens and prepare collection.
 An oral presentations will be made to class.
 Students will use the textbook and field guide, and electronic resources, to be announced.

 Grading in FUNGI will emphasize your fungi collection, and include several quizzes, an oral presentation, and participation.